ingo/ingo.github.io/_recipes/crisp_apple_scented_roast_turkey_with_cider_calvados_gravy.md

 ---
-title: Crisp Apple-Scented Roast Turkey with Cider-Calvados Gravy
+author: Saveur
 category: Entrees
 description: A succulent roast turkey with a unique apple and cider twist, served with a rich gravy.
-image: 826133a2-d26b-46c6-8bae-93623a2d7358.jpg
+image: crisp_apple_scented_roast_turkey_with_cider_calvados_gravy.jpg
 size: 8-10 servings
+source: http://www.saveur.com/article_print.jsp?ID=54843
 time: 3 hours
-author: Saveur
-source: http://www.saveur.com/article_print.jsp?ID=54843
+title: Crisp Apple-Scented Roast Turkey with Cider-Calvados Gravy
 ---
 This recipe brings together the traditional roast turkey with a unique apple and cider twist.
 The result is a succulent, flavorful turkey that's perfect for any special occasion.

 ### Ingredients